bidstack-group/pubguard-unity-plugin/README.md

 ![Unity Package Import](images/unity-package-import.png)

 3. Pubguard Unity Plugin uses External Dependency Manager for Unity to resolve dependencies.
-If you have used External Dependency Manager before you can see an offer to delete outdated files, click **Apply**
+If you have used External Dependency Manager before you can see an option to delete outdated files, click **Apply**

 ![Google Version Handler](images/google-version-handler.png)